Alfieri/jDownloader2-docker/README.md

         "password" : "",
         "devicename" : ""
         ```
-    * Note: Start JDownloader in graphic Mode on your local maschine.
+    * Hint: Start JDownloader in graphic Mode on your local maschine.
 Adjust all settings and use the config directory (or all config files) for your docker instance.
 5. Start the conatiner again `docker start jd`

 ### Docker Compose